stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Templates/EWARM/readme.txt

                   You can use STMicroelectronics STM320518-EVAL or STM32F0-Discovery board to run this project.

-     - STM32F031: to configure the project for STM32F031devices.
+     - STM32F031: to configure the project for STM32F031 devices.
                   You need to use custom HW board to run this project.

      - STM32F030: to configure the project for STM32F030 devices.